Rexcrazy804/Zaphkiel/README.md

 - by default uses my patched version of qs (for finger print unlock in greetd)
 - requires quickshell to be built from source

-For more information on both see the [internal overlay](pkgs/overlays/internal.nix)
+For more information on both see the [pkgs/default.nix](pkgs/default.nix)

 </details>